Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: One particle formalism

 \section{One particle formalism}

 The physical states of a single quantum particle with spin, confined in a volume $V$, are represented by elements of a Hilbert space $H_1$ defined as the tensor product as follows

-i.e. it is the tensor product of the Hilbert space of the orbital degrees of freedom $H_o$ for the finite Hilbert space $H_s$ of the spin degree of freedom.
+i.e., it is the tensor product of the Hilbert space of the orbital degrees of freedom $H_o$ for the finite Hilbert space $H_s$ of the spin degree of freedom.
 Given $\Psi, \Phi \in \mathcal{L}^2\left(\Omega\right)$, we define the scalar product in $H_o$ as

-By assumption, $H_o$ is separable, that is, there exists a basis, i.e. a numerable, orthonormal and complete set of vectors.
-For example, a possible orthonormal basis \(\{ \phi_n(\textbf{r}) \}\) in \(H_o\) can be chosen as the eigenfunctions of the Hamiltonian or other suitable Hermitian operators.
-They satisfy the orthonormality property
+By assumption, $H_o$ is separable, that is, there exists a basis, i.e., a numerable, orthonormal and complete set of vectors.
+For example, a possible orthonormal basis \(\{ \phi_n(\textbf{r}) \}\) in \(H_o\) can be chosen as the eigenfunctions of the Hamiltonian.
+Such eigenfunctions satisfy the orthonormality property

 and the completeness property

 In many contexts, it is convenient to adopt the so-called Dirac notation, in which state vectors are denoted by symbols such as \(|\psi\rangle\), while their duals (linear functionals) are represented by \(\langle\phi|\).
 The inner product between two states is written as $\langle \Psi | \Phi \rangle$, which, in the position representation, corresponds to